triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 # Save or Print Study Design

 By the press of a button, some or all of the chart and table views of the schedule and the checklist are saved as a document.
-The document can be printed to support using the studies printed data collection forms.
+The document can be printed to support doing the work of a visit and combined with using the studies printed data collection forms.

 The study design as a document contains the following sections.